exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 ## Challenges:
 * More data are required for training to reduce variance-bias tradeoff
-* Due to the diversity in tokens dependency of an answer, the following two cases are necessary to address and for which a large amount of data is necessary.
+* Due to the diversity in tokens dependency of the given answer, the following two cases are necessary to address and for which a large amount of data is necessary.
   1. When a question is slightly changed to seeking the same answer, predictions can be different.